-AREAS OF LEARNING OUTCOMES Students develop knowledge and understanding about social and cultural concepts and their application.
-P1 - identifies and applies social and cultural concepts.
-Students develop knowledge and understanding about personal, social and cultural identity and interactions within societies and cultures.
-P2 - describes personal, social and cultural identity.
-P3 - identifies and describes relationships and interactions within and between social and cultural groups.
-Students develop knowledge and understanding about how personal experience and public knowledge interact to develop social and cultural literacy.
-P4 - identifies the features of social and cultural literacy and how it develops.
-4. Students develop knowledge and understanding about continuity and change.
-P5 - explains continuity and changes and their implications for societies and cultures.
-5. Students develop knowledge and understanding about social and cultural research methods and their ethical application to cultural research.
-P6 - differentiates between social and cultural research methods.
-P7 - selects, organises and considers information from a variety of sources for usefulness, validity and bias.
-P8 - plans and conducts ethical social and cultural research.
+- P1 identifies and applies social and cultural concepts. - P2 describes personal, social and cultural identity. - P3 identifies and describes relationships and interactions within and between social and cultural groups. - P4 identifies the features of social and cultural literacy and how it develops. - P5 explains continuity and changes and their implications for societies and cultures. - P6 differentiates between social and cultural research methods. - P7 selects, organises and considers information from a variety of sources for usefulness, validity and bias. - P8 plans and conducts ethical social and cultural research.